 RCM in medical billing is complex and voluminous.
 Due to the many potential failure points in the process, it is critical to validate each element of the process.
 You need both internal and external validation.

 - Accurate information: Entering accurate information into the system will help reduce claim rejections.
 You should strongly consider implement a checklist at your office to help ensure accuracy.

 - More payment options: Many practices unintentionally put limits on their ability to be paid by their patients by failing to offer different ways for patients to pay.
 This often occurs with the types of credit cards accepted or when practices lack payment plans.
 Patients who walk out the door without putting down a payment are 50% more likely to avoid paying their medical bills in the future.
 Finding ways to help increase collecting the patient’s responsibility up front will help prevent major revenue leakage.

 - Lower claim denial rates: The most effective method to reduce claim denials is to improve a clinics clean claims rate.
 Submitting accurate and complete claims the first time around is the secret to lower claim denial rates.
 If your practice is receiving high rates of denials, it might be wise to consider outsourcing your medical coding.
 This would save your practice money, because you don’t have to pay for the medical coders time, like you would with staff members, just the codes they send out.

 When to Outsource Your Revenue Cycle Management

-There are three main factors for consideration in deciding whether to outsource your revenue cycle operations:
+There are three main factors for consideration when deciding whether or not to outsource your revenue cycle operations:

-- Your staff competence levels in fee billing, including accuracy and timely output
+- Your staff's competence level when it comes to fee billing, including accuracy and timely output

 - The adequacy of your practice’s EHR and/or billing systems